ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/mongodb/mongodb_configuration.md

 # User change
 title: "MongoDB test configuration and setup"

+draft: true

-weight: 3 # 1 is first, 2 is second, etc.
+weight: 30 # 1 is first, 2 is second, etc.

 # Do not modify these elements
 layout: "learningpathall"
 ---

-The most popular test setup for read world testing is a replica set.
+The most popular test setup for real world testing is a replica set.
 A replica set of three equal sized nodes is created and initiated.

 ## What is a replica Set?

 A replica set is a group of instances that maintain the same data set.
-A replica set contains many nodes and in our test three nodes.
-Out of the three nodes, one and only one member is the primary node, while the other nodes are secondary nodes.
+A replica set contains many nodes, and in this test it is 3 nodes.
+Of the 3 nodes, one node is the primary node, while the other nodes are secondary nodes.

 ## What node size should I use?

-The most common size for testing MongoDB is a 8vCPU instance.
-You are welcome to test with any sized machine.
-But If you are looking for ideal testing conditionals 8 is more than enough.
-32 Gb of ram is recommended for testing.
+The most common size for testing MongoDB is an 8 vCPU instance.
+You can test with any sized machine, but if you are looking for ideal testing conditions 8 nodes is enough.
+Each node should have 32GB of RAM.

 ## How should I run this test?

-It is recommended to avoid disk and keep the complete date set within memory.
-The recommended configuration is below and will be explains in detail.
+You should keep the complete data set in memory.
+Additional details abut the recommended configuration are provided below.

 ## Mongod.conf